 In the UK, the NHS has a duty of care for everyone, which includes educating people about their health.
 It spends large amounts of money every year in promoting healthy living, advertising about the dangers of smoking, drinking or eating poorly.
 Some might describe these activities as evidence of a “nanny state”, but it is an essential part of what the NHS does.

 The German Advertising Association aside, it is in reality the power of the cigarette lobby in Germany that appears to be preventing any ban coming before German politicians.
 Accusations of cigarette companies sponsoring political events and even of drafting legislation have been around for many years.
 Attempts last year by politicians to put a ban up for a vote were criticised by the CEO of the German Cigarette Association, Jan Mücke, who claimed that it would burden the German economy with far reaching rules that had no clear end point and could eventually be used to prohibit alcohol or high sugar products.

 By 2013, Germany banned the “Maybe” campaign for its attempts to promote smoking to a younger generation.
 A report from seven anti-tobacco organisations stated that the campaign "exploits adolescents' search for identity by suggesting that – in the face of uncertainty – they should be a Marlboro smoker" and furthermore:

 “PMI (Philip Morris International, owners of Marlboro) claims that 'Be Marlboro' only targets legal-age smokers, campaign advertisements from around the world clearly focus on youth-oriented images and themes that appeal to teenagers and feature young, attractive models partying, falling in love, adventure travelling and generally being 'cool.”

-By the time Germany had actually banned the campaign it had been running for almost two years, but in some ways it was better late than never.
+By the time Germany had actually banned the campaign it had been running for almost two years.